turingschool/front-end-curriculum/projects/module-2/refactor-tractor-1day-turdle.md

 <section class="answer">
 ### Iteration 2 - Game Over
-The functionality for when the game is over is incomplete.
-Currently, when a user guesses the word correctly, all letters turn yellow and a message logs to the console.
 Currently nothing happens when a user loses the game (they do not guess the word by the 6th guess).
-Update the codebase so the following happens when the game is over:
+Update the codebase so the following happens when a player loses:
-- A message appears on the screen letting the user know they have won or lost.
+- A message appears on the screen letting the user know they have lost.
-- If they won, the message should include how many guesses it took them to win.
 - The message should disappear after 4 seconds.
 - The game board clears all previous guesses.
 - The focus is put back on the top left square of the game board (as it does on page load).